elibroftw/blog.elijahlopez.ca/content/posts/64bit-is-better-than-32bit.md

 ---

 This article is from a developer point of view, not a user point of view.
-The audience of this article are beginner to intermediate developers and is introductory, not argumenatiative.
+The audience of this article are beginner to intermediate developers and is introductory, not argumentative.
 Do not expect to be convinced if you are pro 32-bit software because Windows decided to support 32-bit software.
 From a user point of view, 64-bit computers and software is better because then you can have 100 browser tabs open

 ### 1. No 4GiB Memory Limit

 If your application needs more than 4GiB memory, then you definitely need a 32-bit application.
-And if you don't need more than 4GiB of memory, you might not want to develop 32-bit development habits because if you do need 4GB in the future, its better for your habits to already work out, that it is to keep in the back of your mind that you need to switch to targetting 64-bit.
+And if you don't need more than 4GiB of memory, you might not want to develop 32-bit development habits because if you do need 4GB in the future, its better for your habits to already work out, that it is to keep in the back of your mind that you need to switch to targeting 64-bit.

 ### 2. 64-bit Users get 64-bit Applications

-By shipping only 64-bit distrubtions, and only one legacy 32-bit application, most users won't be recommended the wrong architecture.
+By shipping only 64-bit distributions, and only one legacy 32-bit application, most users won't be recommended the wrong architecture.
 For example, VLC recommended their 32-bit distribution on my 64-bit computer!
 Some of my video files are around 20GB so of course 64-bit would be best.

 ### 3. Linux: Seamless Installation for Users